 The Wright Bone Dry law passed in 1925.
 It “criminalized possession of empty bottles or kegs that had contained liquor.
 Even the odor of alcohol lingering in a container was evidence enough for an arrest.
 First-time violators received thirty-day jail sentences.”1

 The governor of the state created a scandal.
 He had illegally obtained medicinal alcohol for his wife, who was seriously ill.

-The Sheppard Bone-Dry Act was also called the District of Columbia Prohibition Act.
+The Sheppard Bone-Dry Act was also called the DC Prohibition Act.
 Officially, it was this.
-“An Act to prevent the manufacture and sale of alcoholic liquors in the District of Columbia and for other purposes.”
+“An Act to prevent the manufacture and sale of alcoholic liquors in DC and for other purposes.”
 The “for other purposes” refers to exceptions, penalties, and other matters.

 The Act provided exceptions for religious and medical use.
 You can read the entire Act here.

-Bone-dry law.
-In Everett, D. et al. Encyclopedia of Oklahoma History.
-Oklahoma City: Ok Hist Soc, 2009.
+- Bone-dry law.
+In Everett, D. et al. Enc of OK Hist.
+OK Hist Soc.

-Seibold, L. Nation-wide blow to dry movement in Virginia’s vote.
-NY: New York World, 1917.
+- Seibold, L. Nation-wide blow to dry movement in VA’s vote.
+New York World, 1917.

 - Madison, J. et al. Hoosiers and the Am Story.
 Ind Hist Soc, p.
 203.